trev155/nlp_fun/README.md

 # nlp_fun
 Working with the "Trending Youtube Statistics" dataset, found on: https://www.kaggle.com/datasnaek/youtube/data

 Point of this is to dabble into analyzing data.
-It's simple for sure - i'm not doing anything revolutionary, mostly just processing data and running it through some NLP libraries.

 ## Run
 Uses python3.
 Have to install these packages: wordcloud, nltk

 1. run extract.py script (reads original data from files, combines them, preprocesses the comments a bit, outputs them into a .json)